Skip to main content

 Adapting to cities

-As Māori moved into the cities they had to meet the challenges of an urban environment, including finding employment and housing, and access to education.
-They encountered a significantly different cultural environment, where European customs were predominant and English was the main language.
-One way of countering this was relocating Māori culture to the city.
+As Māori moved into the cities they had to meet the challenges of an urban environment, including finding employment and housing, and getting access to education for their children.
+They encountered a significantly different cultural environment, with European customs predominant and English the main language.
+One way of countering this situation was relocating Māori culture to the city.
 Cultural clubs, Māori churches and Māori sports teams were set up.

-For issues relating to housing and welfare, tribal councils, the Māori Women’s Welfare League, churches and the Māori Affairs Department played important roles.
+Tribal councils, the Māori Women’s Welfare League, churches and the Māori Affairs Department played important roles in resolving issues related to housing and welfare.

 Māori cultural groups

 During the 1930s a number of young Māori moved to Wellington to work.
 The Ngāti Pōneke Young Māori Club was established in 1937 for Māori to socialise and participate in their culture.
 It was a pan-tribal group.
-Apirana Ngata coined the name Ngāti Pōneke – Pōneke was the Māori name for Port Nicolson.
+Apirana Ngata coined the name Ngāti Pōneke – Pōneke was the Māori name for Port Nicolson, the early name for Wellington.
 Throughout the Second World War Ngāti Pōneke performed concerts to entertain visitors and raise funds for troops overseas.
 Over time a number of other cultural groups followed Ngāti Pōneke's lead, including Ngāti Akarana in Auckland and Ngāti Rānana in London.

 Māori and churches